Ramsey numbers with prescribed rate of growth: Introduction

 \begin{theorem} Let $k\ge 5$.
 There exists a non-decreasing function~$f:\mathbb N\to\mathbb N$ with $n \leq f(n)\leq R(K_n^{(k)})$, such that for all $c, C \!>\!0$ and any $n_0$, there is an $n\!>\! n_0$ such that

 for every $n$-vertex $k$-graph $H$. \end{theorem}

-Using our techniques we can also answer a question posed by DeBiasio~\cite{DeBiasioMO}, who asked about the existence of a sequence $G_n$ of graphs where $R_2(G_n)$ is linear whilst~$R_3(G_n)$ is superlinear.
-Similar differences in behaviour depending on the number of colours have been observed before in infinite graphs (see \cite[Section 10.1]{CorstenDebiasioMckenney2020}) and in $k$-graphs with~$k\geq 3$ (see~\cite{hedgehogs}).
-We answer DeBiasio's question in the affirmative.
+Using our techniques we can also answer a question posed by DeBiasio~\cite{DeBiasioMO}, who asked for the existence of a sequence $(G_n)_{n\in\mathds N}$ of graphs where $R_2(G_n)$ is linear whilst~$R_3(G_n)$ is superlinear.
+Similar differences in behaviour depending on the number of colours have been observed before in infinite graphs (see \cite[Section 10.1]{CorstenDebiasioMckenney2020}) and in $3$-graphs (see~\cite{hedgehogs}).